What Is a Just-in-Time Inventory Management Strategy?

 What Is Just-in-Time (JIT)?

-The JIT concept was first introduced by the Japanese automotive industry, where it has been used for decades to reduce lead times and costs of manufacturing vehicles.
+The JIT inventory management concept was first introduced by the Japanese automotive industry, where it has been used for decades to reduce lead times and costs of manufacturing vehicles.
 In fact, the strategy is sometimes referred to as the Toyota Production System (TPS).

 The basic idea behind this strategy is simple: instead of ordering products, parts, or materials at fixed intervals, retailers order them only as needed.
 This allows companies to avoid unnecessary stockpiling of products and reduces the overall cost of goods sold.
 Also, because there is no need to store large amounts of product, space requirements can be reduced.